nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 Features needed (in priority order, more or less):

-- Add support for certificate rotation for the agent <-> control plane gRPC channel
+- Add support for TLS CA certificate rotation for the agent <-> control plane gRPC channel
 - Deterministically confirm that a nginx reload succeeds (e.g. check that new worker processes are running)
 - Add an option to configure the server's token via a file
 - Add an option to refresh server token from a file